We recognize the power of music to spread peace, herald positive change, speak truth, and build solidarity.

 “I sing because I love it.
 I have never sung in an official group before this.
 I was never at all active politically until this election [Nov.
 2016] when I was outraged by the horrible things being said and the lies being told.
 There is a lot more racism and sexism being displayed than I realized still existed.
 I have been trying to show my kids (specifically my daughter) that there are ways to change the world for the better.
 Singing with this group is one of those ways.”
 M.T.

 “I sing because I am alarmed at the hateful policies proposed by the new administration.
 I get nervous in big crowds and I am shy about going alone to events, but Vocal Resistance gives me the courage to show up and participate.
 Singing with my new friends gives me joy and hope.
 My daughter and son are in Vocal Resistance also.
 I want to teach my children to be politically active and teach them how non-violence can change the world.”
 M.H.

 “Music speaks in ways that words do not.
 I sing out because words are not always adequate to convey the urgent need for justice, peace, and empathy.
 Music speaks to the heart, and fires the passion that is essential for inspiring people to join in this fight for equality and justice.”
 M.B.

 Our mission is to teach everyone the songs of the resistance movement.
-We aim to change the optics of political resistance – from the images of individuals screaming and waving signs, to the picture of a united group, singing side by side.
+We aim to change the optics of political resistance – away from the images of individuals screaming and waving signs, toward the picture of a united group, singing side by side.

 We are 100% volunteer, and all members share organizational responsibilities.
 There are no fees to join Vocal Resistance.
 All we ask is that you stay in touch on social media and sing out for social justice.